lambdaclass/holiday_pinger/docs/design.md

 Once we saw the UI, we knew we have to turn around the relations between our entities, and what's more when we did the code turned out to be simpler (a supervisor and gen server we had recently introduced became unnecessary)

+The same happened with country detection: after realizing channel creation demanded a wizard ui, country selection was an obvious candidate for a wizard step, thus removing the need to depend on an external source for country detection, dramatically simplifying github login flow, etc.

 - This is nothing new, but frontend takes way more time than backend.